-Numbers are given out to customers beginning at 8:30 AM on the day of the sale.
+Numbers are given out to customers ONE hour before the start of the sale.
 The numbers determine the order of entry at the beginning of the sale.
 This also helps to keep things organized and prevent people from rushing the door.

 If you are coming to the sale to purchase a specific item, you will probably want to get a number and enter the house early.
 High-demand items often sell right at the beginning of the day.
 If you are coming later in the day you may not need a number.